Makihataima-Ken/Lava_N_Aqua/README.md

 python -m src.Lava_Aqua.main --mode play
 ```

-- Run the BFS solver with visualization and a 0.3s move delay:

 **Adding a level**

 1. Create a JSON file in `assets/levels/` following the format of